RNA-seq-workshop

 Let’s break this plot down:

-If you want to have full control and make the PCA plot yourself in ggplot, you can add returnData=TRUE)
+If you want to have full control and make the PCA plot yourself in ggplot2, you can add returnData=TRUE).
+You can then save the PCA coordinates in a dataframe, ready for manual plotting.

 R